sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 - `max_workers`: Maximum number of benchmark jobs running concurrently

 This mode is useful when:
-- Models are independent
+- A more real approach needs to be tested
-- Faster turnaround is needed for large bundles
+- Faster turnaround or switching is needed for large bundles

 ### 4. Results

-#### 4.1 Individual results
+#### 4.1 Results per model config

-Individual results are stored under:
+Individual model config results are stored under: `output_files_dir` in `config.yaml`.

 For every model configuration (row in `model_configs_example.csv`), two result files are generated: